 Fresh Finely Grated Parmesan Cheese.
 This gives it a slightly salty and nutty aspect to the cream sauce.
 It also helps the sauce to thicken.

-How to Make this Creamy Lemon Chicken
+How to Make Lemon Chicken with Potatoes

 #1 - Begin by par-boiling the potatoes.

 Par-boiling is a process wherein the potatoes are partially cooked before pan-frying.
 This speeds up the frying time while maintaining a tender and moist center.
 And in order to brown and crisp more of the potato surface, cut them in half lengthwise and then cut them in half lengthwise again.

 Place the cut potatoes in a large pan and cover them with cold water.
 Starting the cooking process with cold water helps them cook more evenly.
 Add a teaspoon or two of salt to the water.